Comegno Reappointed Bridge Commission Chairman

 Vows to Continue Shared Services and Tax Relief Initiatives

-At its November 9th reorganization meeting, John Comegno was re-elected Chairman by fellow Burlington County Bridge Commissioners Priscilla Anderson and Troy Singleton.
-Comegno reaffirmed his commitment to safe, affordable bridges and tax relief for Burlington County residents.
+At its November 10th reorganization meeting, Burlington County Bridge Commissioners re-elected John Comegno to serve as Chairman.
+Comegno reaffirmed his threefold commitment—to taxpayers, toll-payers, and the environment—as he looked ahead to the Commission continuing to keep its bridges safe and affordable, while at the same time providing tax relief and jobs to Burlington County residents.
 Priscilla B. Anderson was also re-elected to the position of Vice-Chairwoman.

 Continued from e-mail below